avi892nash/LaungeTest/memory-bank/progress.md

     - The "View Full Data" (within `OfferCardView` and previously in `ViewPartners`) uses a tabular display.
     - Fixed a bug in `AddOfferForm.tsx` to prevent unintended clearing of form fields during preset/location changes.
     - Amenity selection in `AddOfferForm.tsx` is now automated: manual selection UI removed, 5 random amenities are assigned on offer creation.
+    - Image URLs in `ViewPartners.tsx` and `OfferCardView.tsx` are now consistently relative (e.g., `/images/filename.jpg`), relying on the Vite proxy for `/images` in development.
     - Backend server updated to serve the built React app.
     - All recent changes committed and pushed.
 Ready for build and comprehensive testing.
 - **Backend Data Handling:**